Shivashant25/MCW-Leveraging-Azure-Digital-Twins-in-a-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

     ![The resulting graph displays in the TSI canvas.](media/resulting_tsigraph.png "TSI visualization")

 7. Spend additional time adding additional visualizations to the Time Series Insights canvas.

-## After the hands-on lab

-Duration: 5 minutes

-### Task 1: Delete resource group

-1. In the [Azure Portal](https://portal.azure.com), delete the resource group you created for this lab.

-You should follow all steps provided *after* attending the Hands-on lab.